petrabasillea/petrabasillea/README.md

 ---

 ### 🚀 **About Me**
-🎯 Building a career in web development, WordPress, Python, Node.js, Tableau, and Grafana, while working towards earning IDR, USD, SDG, TWD, and beyond.
+🎯 Building a career in web development, WordPress, Python, Node.js, Tableau, and Grafana, **while working towards earning IDR, USD, SDG, TWD, and beyond**

 💡 Passionate in **Web Development, Data Visualization, and System Optimization**
 🌍 Always open to **collaborations and global opportunities**